tyfolino/climkern/docs/source/index.rst

-..
-ClimKern documentation master file, created by sphinx-quickstart on Sun Jan  7 12:37:11 2024.
+.. climkern documentation master file, created by sphinx-quickstart on Sun Jan  7 17:42:43 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to ClimKern's documentation!
+Welcome to climkern's documentation!
 ====================================

 .. toctree::
-   :maxdepth: 1
+   :maxdepth: 2
    :caption: Contents: